Vitamin deficiencies are supposed to be a thing of the past. But a lack of vitamin B12 may be surprisingly common.

 Medications That Can Trigger a Lack of Vitamin B12:

 Few people realize that certain medications can interfere with the absorption of this crucial nutrient.
 Acid in the stomach is essential for this function, so long-term use of strong acid-suppressing medications such as Aciphex (rabeprazole), Nexium (esomeprazole), Prevacid (lansoprazole), Prilosec (omeprazole), or Protonix (pantoprazole) may contribute to a problem for some individuals, especially when taken for a long period of time.
+We recently received a query from a reader concerned about depression and memory deficits associated with one of these drugs.

 The diabetes medicine Glucophage (metformin) can also lead to problems with vitamin B12.
 Anyone taking this drug should be monitored very carefully and supplementation may be necessary.
 Potassium supplements such as Slow-K, Micro-K, Kaon Cl, K-Tab and Klor-Con can also wreak havoc with cobalamin levels.